lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: figurelegend

     Figure: Distance between the walls as a function of time.
-After about :math:`15\,\text{ps}`, the distance between the walls is very close to its final equilibrium value.
+    After about :math:`15\,\text{ps}`, the
+    distance between the two walls is very close to its final equilibrium value.

 ..  container:: justify

     Note that it is generaly recommended to run longer equilibration.
     Here for instance, the slowest
-    process is the ionic diffusion.
+    process in the system is probably the ionic diffusion.
 Therefore the equilibration should in principle be longer than the time the ions need to diffuse over the size of the pore (:math:`\approx 1.2\,\text{nm}`), i.e. of the order of half a nanosecond.